alainamstutz/CRTs-with-baseline-period/CRT_baseline_period.md

 The baseline and follow-up measurements can be collected from the same participants (cohort design) or different participants (cross-sectional design), though the impact on the design effect depends on what approach is taken.
 The key idea is to measure the same outcome at two different time points to reduce variance and improve statistical power.

+In other words:
-𝑌𝑖𝑗𝑘 = 𝛼0 + 𝛼1𝑘 + 𝛿0𝑍𝑗 + 𝛿1𝑘𝑍𝑗 + 𝑐𝑗 + 𝑐𝑝𝑗𝑘 + 𝑠𝑖𝑗 + 𝑠𝑝𝑖𝑗𝑘
+Yijk = a0 + a1k + b0Zj + b1kZj + cj + cpjk + sij + spijk, where:

-where 𝑌𝑖𝑗𝑘 is a continuous outcome measure for individual 𝑖 in site 𝑗 and measurement 𝑘∈{0,1}. 𝑘=0 for baseline measurement, and 𝑘=1 for the follow-up.
-𝑍𝑗 is the treatment status of cluster 𝑗, 𝑍𝑗∈{0,1}. 𝛼0 is the mean outcome at baseline for participants in the control cluster.
-Baseline mean outcome in control clusters. 𝛼1 is the change from baseline to follow-up in the control arm.
-Change over time in the control arm (i.e., how much the outcome changes naturally without intervention). 𝛿0 is the difference at baseline between control and treatment arms (we would expect this to be 0 in a randomized trial)
+Yijk is a continuous outcome for participant i in site j and measurement/timepoint k (k=0 for baseline and k=1 for follow-up) Zj is the treatment for site j a0 is the mean outcome at baseline for participants in the control clusters a1 is the change from baseline to follow-up in the control arm (i.e. longitudinal change without intervention) b0 is the difference at baseline between control and treatment (we expect this to be 0 in a randomized trial)
-𝛿1 is the difference in the change from baseline to follow-up between the two arms.
-In a randomized trial, since 𝛿0 should be close to 0, 𝛿1 is the treatment effect.
-Treatment effect, i.e., the difference in change from baseline to follow-up between treatment and control arms.

-The model has cluster-specific and individual-specific random effects.
+b1 is the difference at follow-up, i.e. treatment effect The model has cluster-specific and individual-specific random effects.
 For both, there can be time-invariant effects and time-varying effects.
-Cluster-level effects (between-site variation): 𝑐𝑗∼𝑁(0,𝜎2𝑐) are time invariant site-specific effects.
-Intrinsic differences between clusters. 𝑐𝑝𝑗𝑘 ∼𝑁(0,𝜎2𝑐𝑝) are the site-specific period (time varying) effects.
+Cluster-level effects (between-site variation): cj ~ N(0, σ^2 c) are time invariant site-specific effects, intrinsic differences between clusters. cpjk ~ N(0, σ^2 c p) are the site-specific period (time varying) effects.
 Changes over time within a site.
-Individual-level effects (within-site variation): 𝑠𝑖𝑗∼𝑁(0,𝜎2𝑠) are time invariant individual-level effects, stable individual characteristics. 𝑠𝑝𝑖𝑗𝑘∼𝑁(0,𝜎2𝑠𝑝) are the individual-level period (time varying) effects, measurement error or individual change over time.
+Individual-level effects (within-site variation): sij ~ N(0, σ^2_s) are time invariant individual-level effects, stable individual characteristics. spijk ~ N(0, σ^2_s_p) are the individual-level period (time varying) effects, measurement error or individual change over time.

-Why Does This Help Reduce Sample Size?
-1. Since each individual (or site) has two measurements, we can control for their baseline score when estimating the treatment effect.
+Since each individual (or site) has two measurements, we can control for their baseline score when estimating the treatment effect.
-2. This reduces residual variance, leading to a lower design effect and a smaller required sample size compared to a standard CRT.
+This reduces residual variance, leading to a lower design effect.
-3. The benefit depends on the intra-cluster correlation (ICC) and how much baseline values predict follow-up values.
+The benefit depends on the ICC and how much baseline values predict follow-up values.

 #### Let's generate the data